petitparser/dart-petitparser/README.md

 final builder = ExpressionBuilder();
 ```

 Then we define the operator-groups in descending precedence.
 The highest precedence are the literal numbers themselves.
-This time we accept floating point numbers, not just integers.
-In the same group we add support for parenthesis:
+This time we accept floating-point numbers, not just integers.
+In the same group we add support for the parenthesis:

 ```dart
 builder.group()